guoyanghg/Hearthstone/README.md

 ### Prerequisites

-First, you should install node and then you will get a npm as well.
+First, you should install Node and then you will get the NPM as well.

 you can check these following documents for the different OS: